 You can set the following variables using the Configuration Explorer GUI tool, or by editing the common.cfg configuration file.
-Alternatively, you can modify the configuration variables at runtime using the SetConfigValue() series of APIs, and you must preface the configuration variable with "Orbix.", e.g. Orbix.IT\CONNECT\ATTEMPTS.
+Alternatively, you can modify the configuration variables at runtime using the SetConfigValue() series of APIs, and you must preface the configuration variable with "Orbix.", for example Orbix.IT_CONNECT_ATTEMPTS.

-Variable Description The activation policy (or mode) to be used for launching servers.
+Variable Description IT_ACT_POLICY The activation policy (or mode) to be used for launching servers.
 IT_COLLOCATED Set to TRUE if a client is using a collocated server object.

-Variable Description IT_CONNECT_ATTEMPTS The maximum number of retries Orbix makes to connect a client to a server.
+IT_CONNECT_ATTEMPTS The maximum number of retries Orbix makes to connect a client to a server.
 The value specified is only used if the API function CORBA::ORB::maxConnectRetries(CORBA::ULong) is called with a value of zero for the parameter.
+IT_DAEMON_CONNECTION_LIMIT Defines the maximum number of connections that the Orbix daemon accepts before it starts to reap the least recently used connections.
+See "Active Connection Management" for details of how this variable is used.
+May be a value from 2 to 65535.
+The default value is FD_SETSIZE.
+Typically FD_SETSIZE varies across platforms; typical values are: AIX: 65534 Windows, Linux, and Solaris (32-bit): 1024 Solaris (64-bit): 65535 HP-UX: 2048 IT_DAEMON_CONNECTION_REAP_NUMBER This configuration variable indicates the number of least recently used connections that are to be closed.
+This occurs when the IT_DAEMON_CONNECTION_LIMIT value is reached.
+Its function is to enable users to reap many connections during one iteration.
+May be a value from 1 to it_daemon_connection_limit , and defaults to 1.
 IT_DAEMON_PROTOCOL Defines the protocol that Orbix uses to talk to the daemon.
 Valid values are POOP (Orbix protocol) or IIOP.
 This may be required for clients connecting to servers through a firewall.
 You should use this variable carefully and should not use it with bind().
 IT_DEFAULT_CODE The default encoder to be used, for example, XDR.
 IT_DEFAULT_COMMS The default communications protocol to be used, for example, TCP/IP.
 IT_DEF_NUM_NW_THREADS The initial number of threads used in the new threading model for the internal network thread pool.
-IT_DIAGNOSTICS_LEVEL Controls the level of the diagnostic messages reported by Orbix.
-IT_ENABLE_ANON_BIND_SUPPORT Allows a client built using an earlier version of Orbix to use anonymous binds omitting the marker name.
-IT_ENABLE_MULTI_HOMED_SUPPORT Enables multi-homed support for machines with multiple IP addresses.
-This is disabled by default and impacts on performance when enabled.
-IT_ERRORS The full path name of the error messages file.
-IT_FD_WARNING_NUMBER The number of file descriptors, which when exceeded, will cause an IOCallback warning to be generated if a callback has been registered.
-See CORBA::IT_IOCallback::AtfDLowLimit()